Millicom (Tigo) share repurchase activity

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerUS-Börsen gehen nach neuen Rekorden mit kräftigen Gewinnen ins Wochenende -- SMI und DAX schliessen leichter -- Asiens Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerUS-Börsen schliessen uneinheitlich -- SMI geht mit deutlichen Gewinnen ins Wochenende -- DAX letztlich im Plus -- Asiens Börsen beenden Handelswoche mehrheitlich mit Verlusten

-Der heimische Aktienmarkt zeigte sich vor dem Wochenende im Minus.
-Der deutsche Leitindex fiel im Handelsverlauf zurück.
-An der Wall Street dominierten am Freitag die Bullen.
-Die asiatischen Börsen fanden am Freitag keine gemeinsame Richtung.
+ie Wall Street notierte am Freitag uneins.
+Am heimischen Aktienmarkt war die Stimmung am Freitag positiv.
+Am deutschen Aktienmarkt besserte sich das Sentiment im Handelsverlauf.
+DIn Fernost herrschten Verkäufe vor.

 finanzen.net News